 Objectives:

-All tagged F. grandifolia in the MELNHE plots will be rated for BBD.
+All tagged American beech in the MELNHE plots will be rated for BBD.
 Data will be compared across stand and plot types.
 Additionally, I will compare my assessments with ratings made in 2015 by Aaliyah Jason.
 The unique structure of the stands will allow for a more comprehensive understanding of how different abiotic factors contribute to the prevalence of BBD.

 Methods:

-F. grandifolia will be measured for disease severity in MELNHE stands.
-Trees within the 50x50m plots that have been tagged (DBH >10cm) will be rated for BBD.
+American beech will be measured for disease severity in MELNHE stands.
+Trees within the 30x30m plots that have been tagged (DBH >10cm) will be rated for BBD.
 Measurements will be based on the condition of the entire tree.
 Approximately half the tree must fit the criteria to receive that rating, otherwise the lower rating will be applied.
-Only 8 MELNHE stands will be appropriate for the project: C3, C4, C6-9, JBO, and HBO (each plot contains more than 5 trees of desired size).
-Five F. grandifolia will need to be tagged and recorded for a control near JBO (no trees of appropriate size exist in the control plot).
+Only 8 MELNHE stands will be appropriate for the project: C3, C4, C6-9, JBO, and HBO (each plot contains at least 5 tagged beech trees of desired size).
+Five beech trees will need to be tagged and recorded for a control near JBO (no beech trees of appropriate size exist in the control plot).
 If time permits, C1, C2, and C5 will also be measured for BBD.
-Additionally, F. grandifolia saplings (2-10cm DBH) will be measured for BBD in previously established 5x5m subplots.
+Additionally, beech saplings (2-10cm DBH) will be measured for BBD in previously established 5x5m subplots.
 DBH will be recorded for every tree.

-I will be assessing the severity of BBD based on a previous protocol from a similar project rating the Federer Chronosequence stands.
+I will be assessing the severity of BBD based on a previous protocol from a similar project rating used in the Federer Chronosequence stands in 2012.
 The systems will be used to rate the designated MELNHE stands.

 (Wild et al. 2013) BBD Rating System: